 There will also be helpful tips and tricks for writers at whatever stage of their writing career, from daily prompts and help with NaNoWriMo all the way to contacts for agents and editors.

-Wicked Words Quarterly should also see a return very soon, a quarterly for speculative fiction; horror, science fiction and fantasy, or whatever you can tickle the editor’s interest with.
+Wicked Words Quarterly has also made a return, a quarterly for speculative fiction; horror, science fiction and fantasy, or whatever you can tickle the editor’s interest with.

 So keep an eye out for developments.